andyzhangx/demo/llm/kubecon-na-2026-cfp-pd-disaggregation.md

 ## Abstract (max 900 characters)

-Large language models like DeepSeek-V3 waste GPU resources when prefill (compute-bound) and decode (memory-bound) run on the same nodes.
-Prefill/Decode (P/D) disaggregation solves this by splitting these phases onto dedicated GPU pools — but the infrastructure complexity is brutal: custom routing, KV cache transfer, sidecar orchestration, and independent autoscaling.
+LLM inference has two phases with very different resource profiles: prefill is compute-bound, decode is memory-bound.
+Running both on the same GPU pool wastes resources and hurts latency.
+Prefill/Decode (P/D) disaggregation splits them onto dedicated pools — but wiring up intelligent routing, KV cache transfer, sidecar orchestration, and per-role autoscaling is complex.

-We'll show how KAITO's new MultiRoleInference CRD turns this into a single 20-line YAML.
-Under the hood, it orchestrates llm-d routing sidecars, Gateway API InferencePools, NixlConnector KV cache transfer, and KEDA-based per-role autoscaling — all Kubernetes-native, no NATS, no etcd, no custom service mesh.
+We'll show how KAITO's MultiRoleInference CRD and llm-d inference scheduler make this a single 20-line YAML on Kubernetes.
+Built entirely on Gateway API Inference Extension, the system uses llm-d's EPP plugin chain for P/D-aware routing, NixlConnector for zero-copy KV cache transfer, and KEDA for independent prefill/decode autoscaling.

-We'll demo live P/D disaggregation on a multi-node cluster, show real latency improvements, and explain the architecture decisions that made this work with zero changes to vLLM, zero user-facing sidecars, and zero platform lock-in.
+Live demo: deploy disaggregated inference for a large model, visualize routing decisions in real-time, and show per-role autoscaling responding to load — all Kubernetes-native, all open source.

 ---